The Chemical Brothers - ’Dig Your Own Hole’

 The genius of The Chemical Brothers though, was that they had changed the vernacular of that synthetic psychedelic sound by slowing it down, stretching acid into a rollercoaster or snowboard ride through the octaves.
 With ‘Leave Home,’ the opener to Exit Planet Dust, they had caught rockers’ ears — and offered something far more electric than grunge’s ‘Smells Like Teen Spirit’ from just a few years before.
 Besides, Kurt Cobain was gone.
 In Nirvana’s place was what sounded like a motorcycle screaming down the open highway, “Eeeeeeeyowwowwwowowww!”

 That nerdy aspect of their persona, eyes buried in books, buried in music, is exquisitely mined over and over again by Patterson.
 She captures it with their ease of embrace in Sweden’s Stockholm, where their heady but raucous music galvanized the city’s university types, trading in beer for pear Schnapps.
-The discipline of sneaky but transgressive is carried throughout Dig Your Own Hole in the form of tunnels, and yes “holes,” as in ‘Lost in the K-Hole’: for the wily video of their first single ‘Block Rockin’ Beats,’ they appeared in the cavernous arched Camden Stables in north London.
+The discipline of sneaky but transgressive is carried throughout Dig Your Own Hole in the form of tunnels, and yes “holes,” as in ‘Lost in the K-Hole’: for the wily video of their first single ‘Block Rockin’ Beats,’ they appeared in the cavernous arched Camden Stables in north London, where clubbers are shown getting down as two ravers, escaping what look like a murderous, corrupt police force, reach an end run of a car chase — and are shot.

 While the album’s first section was a battling bash of drum-kit workouts and aggro funk-rock psychedelia — not for the faint of heart, but for the wicked — the album’s title track, ‘Elektrobank,’ and ‘Piku’ rumbled like a boxer through the wasteland of ‘90s music genres, punching them all apart.
-Of course, the album’s mid-shiner, the Noel Gallagher-featuring ‘Setting Sun,’ was at once crass and brilliant — Gallagher was open about his acid house days in Manchester, so the chemical marriage of the Brothers with the Oasis brood made perfect sense.
+Of course, the album’s mid-shiner, the Noel Gallagher-featuring ‘Setting Sun,’ was at once crass and brilliant — Gallagher was open about his acid house days in Manchester, so the chemical marriage of the Brothers with the Oasis brood made a kind of synthetic sense.
+Besides, Oasis’s Definitely Maybe was Tom’s favorite album of the ‘90s as he later told Mixmag.

-For many, it perhaps made less sense on paper.
+For ravers, it perhaps made less sense on paper.
 At least Stateside, most ravers disliked Oasis.
 But the song itself had a Beatles-esque magic to it, something the Brothers plied more and more over time, beginning with their legendary live mix of ‘Tomorrow Never Knows’ — The Beatles classic — to close their shows.
-‘Setting Sun’ was equal parts professional rock nostalgia and demented acid hurricane, a compelling ‘60s mirror of the ‘90s, or was it vice versa?
+‘Setting Sun’ was equal parts professional rock nostalgia and demented acid hurricane.
+It was a compelling ‘60s mirror of the ‘90s, or was it vice versa?
+The Beatles’ Revolver, evolved?
+The reversed sitar jangles.
+The Ringo rolling drums.
+The acid yell.

-Not ones to hand over the keys, the next stretch of Dig Your Own Hole practically overstated their allegiance to the electronic music tribe.
+And yet running underneath, the last stretch of Dig Your Own Hole practically overstated their allegiance to the electronic music tribe.
 ‘It Doesn’t Matter’ and ‘Don’t Stop the Rock’ sounded like repetitive hard techno taunts at the rock crowd.
 Perhaps they’re why the album was only going to penetrate so far.
-It was “too weird” for some, while being played by respected Detroit techno DJs like Carl Craig and Derrick May.
-It could have all fizzled there as too tripped out — but they saved the best for last.
+It was “too weird” for some while being played by respected Detroit techno DJs like Carl Craig and Derrick May.
+And it could have all fizzled there as too tripped out.
+But the best was yet to come: contrasts of time and style, of night and day and the dance of planets ever at play.

 ‘Get Up On It Like This’ whips things into a higher gear, a scratching, wiggling acid funk number built to get the legs jumping again.
 ‘Lost In The K-Hole’ is the album’s deepest groover, a strutting beauty that floats down underground while its chiming melody circles to the heights in a halo of wonder.
 Extending their sensitive side, Tom and Ed partner with folk singer Beth Orton on ‘Where Do I Begin’ — its title and lyrics a question of sorts of where “I” end and “you” begin, a fitting metaphor for all the fusion in this alchemical affair.
 Fittingly, Orton was the folk singer who gave William Orbit’s ambient dance hit ‘Water From A Vine Leaf’ one of electronica’s earliest crossovers.
 On ‘Where Do I Begin,’ she provided a quiet intimate ballast — an Ouroboros logic.

 Which brings us to ‘Private Psychedelic Reel’ — the climactic conclusion to Dig Your Own Hole — perhaps their finest moment.
-Taking a page from Revolver-era Beatles, it uses sitar and swirling seagull sounds to stirring effect.
-It’s an epic head trip through rock’s sweaty and sexy heritage, casting a spell in the prog traditions of Yes and Pink Floyd but anchored by rave’s sublime auroras of sonic light, horns calling through the pre-dawn darkness to the rising sun, overwhelming in its glow and earth-shattering in its final projection of the third eye, into a future that takes us back to when the world was young.
-Watching it unfold in an over-the-top symphony of rock and techno —making love in heaven — one cannot deny the Chemicals delivered the goods.
+Taking a page from Revolver-era Beatles, it uses sitars and swirling seagull sounds to stirring effect.
+It’s an epic head trip through rock’s sweaty and sexy heritage, casting a spell in the prog traditions of Yes and Pink Floyd but anchored by rave’s sublime auroras of sonic light, horns calling through the pre-dawn darkness to the rising sun overwhelming in its glow and earth-shattering in its final projection on the third eye, into a future that takes us back to when the world was young.
+Watching it unfold in an over-the-top symphony of rock and techno —making the heavens cry — one cannot deny the Chemicals delivered the goods.

 “Music’s one of the least scientific things,” Simons told The Face, waxing more philosophical about the music.
 “It’s one of the few things that’s closest to magic, something that’s not really there, that can’t be empirically shown.
 It’s like being a goalkeeper.
 If you take away the ball, it’s the most ridiculous thing you can do, pelting yourself on the ground.
 And without music, look at what you’re doing when you dance — putting yourself in these weird shapes that you never would in real life.
 I think it’s wonderful.
 In that way it’s magic.”
-It was as if they could wake the dead then.
+A magic not unlike being brought back to life.

-Soon after, bands like U2, Aerosmith and the Rolling Stones were asking Tom and Ed to produce their albums or remix their singles into anthems.
+Soon after, bands like the Rolling Stones, Aerosmith and U2 asked Tom and Ed to produce their albums or remix their singles into anthems.
 But they were not keen to let rock jump onto the techno bandwagon.
 The Chems were just making good music, with a nod or two to the mainstream.
-They had made their point: this was where the real music was — in a wide open darkness.
-“The Next Big Thing” was just a mirage.
-Because in the hands of the Brothers, rave blazed from the underground.
+They had made their point: the real magic was deep within.
+“The Next Big Thing” was not some mirage.
+Because in the hands of the Brothers — yesterday, tomorrow, and today, blazed in a wide open darkness.

 Track Listing: